-Neutralizing antibodies directed at the receptor-binding domain of SARS-CoV-2 spike protein are being evaluated as prophylactic and therapeutic agents for COVID-19.
-In animal models there is evidence that antibody therapy may more rapidly reduce viral load in the upper and lower airways of infected animals resulting in reduced viral-induced pathology [137, 138].
-Additionally, antibody mediated enhancement of disease has not been detected in animal models [138] but this potential phenomenon should be closed monitored in the future studies.
+Neutralizing antibodies directed at the receptor-binding domain of SARS-CoV-2 spike protein have been evaluated as prophylactic and therapeutic agents for COVID-19.
+In animal models, there is evidence that antibody therapy may more rapidly reduce viral load in the upper and lower airways of infected animals resulting in reduced viral-induced pathology [138].
+Additionally, antibody mediated enhancement of disease has not been detected in animal models [138] but this potential phenomenon should be closely monitored in the future studies.

-Potential advantages of neutralizing antibodies include the ability to quantify levels of neutralizing activity and the possibility of conferring protection more rapidly than with vaccine-induced immune responses (which generally take several weeks).
+Potential advantages of neutralizing antibodies include the ability to standardize the amount of neutralizing activity and the possibility of conferring protection more rapidly than with vaccine-induced immune responses (which generally take several weeks).

 Antibody treatments have been and continue to be evaluated in both hospitalized and ambulatory patients.
-For outpatients, there may be logistical challenges since the infrastructure for administration of intravenous (IV) infusions does not exist in most ambulatory care settings.
+For outpatients, logistical challenges exist since the infrastructure for administration of intravenous (IV) infusions does not exist in most ambulatory care settings.
 There may also be concerns about spread of contagion when administering IV infusions in clinics.
+However, these challenges are being addressed in a number of outpatient infusion centers.

-On November 9, 2020, the FDA released an emergency use authorization (EUA) for monoclonal antibody therapy bamlanivimab [135] and on November 21, 2020, the FDA released an EUA for the combination of casirivimab and imdevimab [136].
+As of the end of February 2021, the FDA has released three emergency use authorizations for neutralizing monoclonal antibody therapies.
+On November 9, 2020, the FDA released an emergency use authorization for bamlanivimab [139], on November 21, 2020 for the combination of casirivimab and imdevimab [140], and on February 9, 2021 for bamlanivimab and etesevimab [141].

-Our search identified three RCTs reporting on treatment with neutralizing antibodies (bamlanivimab or combination of casirivimab/imdevimab) for patients with COVID-19 with ages ranging from 18 to 86 years [139-141] (Tables 13-15).
-One RCT, stopped early for futility, reported on hospitalized patients with COVID-19 randomized to treatment with either a single infusion of bamlanivimab (7000 mg) or placebo (ACTIV-3/TICO).
-One Phase II RCT reported on non-hospitalized patients with recently diagnosed mild or moderate COVID-19 randomized to treatment with either a single infusion of neutralizing antibody bamlanivimab in one of three doses (700 mg, 2800 mg, or 7000 mg) or placebo [140].
-One RCT reported on non-hospitalized patients with COVID-19 randomized to treatment with a single infusion of neutralizing antibody combination of casirivimab/imdevimab in one of two doses (2.4 g or 8.0 g) or placebo [141].
+Our search identified four RCTs reporting on treatment with neutralizing antibodies (bamlanivimab or combination of casirivimab/imdevimab or bamlanivimab/etesevimab) for patients with COVID-19 [142-146] (Tables 14-16).
+Due to clinical heterogeneity of the outcome measures across studies, meta-analyses combining the different neutralizing antibodies was not considered appropriate.
+One RCT, stopped early for futility, reported on hospitalized patients with COVID-19 randomized to treatment with either a single infusion of bamlanivimab (7000 mg) or placebo (ACTIV-3/TICO) [145, 146].
+One Phase II/III RCT reported on non-hospitalized patients (adults as well as children age 12 and up) considered at high risk for progression to severe disease who were within three days of their first positive test for SARS-CoV-2 who were randomized to a single infusion of bamlanivimab 2,800 mg/etesevimab 2,800 mg or placebo [145].
+One Phase II RCT reported on non-hospitalized patients with recently diagnosed mild or moderate COVID-19 randomized to treatment with either a single infusion of neutralizing antibody bamlanivimab in one of three doses (700 mg, 2800 mg, or 7000 mg) or placebo [144, 145].